tinitodev/plutus-pioneer-program-3rd-cohort/lectures/week03/notes/PARAMETERIZED.md

     deadlineReached = contains (from $ deadline p) $ txInfoValidRange info
 ```

-The logic inside the validator keeps the same, only chaange is now we don't need to read the Datum, we get the values from the params.  \
+The logic inside the validator keeps the same, only change is now we don't need to read the Datum, we get the values from the params.  \
-And the boilerplate for 'compiling' the script to Plutus changes just a little bit:
+And the boilerplate for 'compiling' the script to Plutus changes just a little bit, cause now we have to receive an argument which in this case is VestingParam:

 ```haskell
 data Vesting